-2023 £'000 2022 £'000
+2024 £'000 2023 £'000

 United Kingdom corporation tax at 19 per cent Provision for deferred corporation tax in the accounts of the subsidiary companies - -

 Total - -

+The members do not believe that the College was liable for any corporation tax arising.
 Any profits from subsidiaries are transferred to the College under gift aid provisions and therefore no corporation tax is expected to be payable.